US teen undergoes rare heart-lung transplant

 Spencer's cancer treatment lasted a year and called for chemo, surgery and radiation, followed by more chemo.

-"Luckily he has no memory of going through all of this," said his father.
+"Luckily, he has no memory of going through all of this," said his father.

 Considered to be in remission, Spencer remained unbothered by any cancer-related health complaints until his doctors connected the dots from chemotherapy as a baby to the scar tissue in his lungs as a teen.

 By this point, three years had passed since Spencer collapsed on the skating rink.
-Yet, it was another bleak day in January when his doctors suggested his failing heart and two lungs required a transplant.
+Yet it was another bleak day in January when his doctors suggested that his failing heart and two lungs required a transplant.

-"We're from Chicago, Chicago area, there are no hospitals around us that do pediatric heart-lung transplants so I was given a list of like five hospitals in the whole United States that do this sort of surgery," said Ken Kolman.
+"We're from Chicago, Chicago area.
+There are no hospitals around us that do pediatric heart-lung transplants, so I was given a list of like five hospitals in the whole United States that do this sort of surgery," Ken Kolman said.

-With relatives who live "out east," the Kolman family began their search at Boston Children's Hospital.
+With relatives "out east," the Kolman family began their search at Boston Children's Hospital.

-"They did a whole workup on him and they said the good news was that he only needed a lung transplant, that his heart was actually better than they had thought," said Kolman.
+"They did a whole workup on him, and they said the good news was that he only needed a lung transplant, that his heart was actually better than they had thought," Kolman said.

 This unanticipated good news was followed by the heartbreak of bad news.

-"They were not going to do the surgery," said Kolman, "The lining of his lungs had almost become attached to his chest wall due to inflammation and scarring."
+"They were not going to do the surgery," Kolman said.
+"The lining of his lungs had almost become attached to his chest wall due to inflammation and scarring."

 Doctors at Boston Children's worried Spencer might die on the operating table and so considered the operation "too much of a risk."

-Still, when it's your kid, "you'd never give up hope and basically exhaust every avenue possible to help him get what he needed ... to survive," said Ken Kolman.
+Still, when it's your kid, "you'd never give up hope and basically exhaust every avenue possible to help him get what he needed ... to survive," Kolman said.

 And so the family tried again, this time at St. Louis Children's hospital.